+Hire and train provider staff.
 C2H's success ultimately rested with the not-for-profit agencies that would be operating the NSP and LSP facilities.
-All told, providers had to hire hundreds of staff within a short time frame, which was an arduous process.
+All told, providers had to hire hundreds of staff within a short timeframe, which was an arduous process.

-From the beginning, C2H was more than just about shifting the location of youth to new facilities in the City; rather, it reflected a change in philosophy that emphasized therapeutic interventions, positive youth development approaches, respectful engagement with families, and connections to the communities in which these residences would be located.
+From the beginning, C2H was more than just about shifting the location of youth to new facilities in the City; it was a change in philosophy that emphasized therapeutic interventions, positive youth development approaches, respectful engagement with families and connections to the communities in which these residences would be located.
 To assure some consistency in their approach, ACS convened the providers on a regular basis to both get their input on various policies, practices, and regulations, as well as to exchange information about how they were setting up their facilities.
-In addition, several facilities were operating with the Missouri Model, and received training and coaching from the Missouri Youth Services Institute to ensure consistency and fidelity to the approach.41
+In addition, several facilities were operating with the Missouri Model, and received training and coaching from the Missouri Youth Services Institute to ensure consistency and fidelity to the approach.34